WPSurfer.com

 #2CyberDuck

-Filezilla and CyberDuck are SFTP clients that will make checking your WordPress installation from your Window, Mac or Linux computer.
+FileZilla and CyberDuck are SFTP clients that let you easily look inside your WordPress installation right from your computer—no matter if you’re on Windows, Mac, or Linux

 I keep both programs installed but for my own websites, I use CyberDuck.
 It is a personal preference.